- Twitch is great, but it seems like some browsers do not support playback of certain videos.

 If your browser can not support video playback on Twitch, with Opera GX you won’t have to worry again about this kind of issue.

 Enjoy fluid Twitch Streaming like never before, and take advantage, since it is free anyway.

 Check out some of the most interesting Opera GX features:

 Watch your favorite streaming gamers on Twitch using this browser, with no worries regarding video playback.

 3. Enable software rendering

-- Type internet options in and click on the first result from the search.
+- Type Internet options in and click on the first shown result.

 - Go to the Advanced tab option.